hoylen/woomera/README.md

   request handler can log the request and the second request handler perform the actual processing.

-- A testing feature for testing the Web application without using a Web browser.
+- Features for testing the Web application without using a Web browser.
 This does not replace testing with a real Web browser, but runs faster than controlling a Web browser using WebDriver or Selenium Remote Control.

+- Can either use annotations to dynamically identify handler methods, or statically identify them without relying on annotations.
+Static identification does not require the _dart:mirrors_ package.
+A _dumpServer_ function is available to make it easy to switch between dynamic and static methods.

 This following is a tutorial which provides an overview the main features of the package.
 For details about the package and its